mauro-fanton/Smis.MongoDb.Test.Lib/README.md

 ## Versioning

-Versining is given bu the GitVersion file.
+Versining is given by the GitVersion file.
 If you want to change the version od this package, you will need to change the version in teh GitVersion.yml file.

 ## packages.sh